raregem1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the su command switches the current user to the user betty
+the script prints the effective username of the current user